younesbelkada/blog/hf-bitsandbytes-integration.md

 | T5-3b-int8          |   3B                         | 1xT4 15GB                                       |                                             312 |                                             39.1 | 10.2 |

-For a more technical deep dive into the method, we highly suggest checking out Tim Dettmers' blog : (link)
+For a more technical deep dive into the method, we highly suggest checking out Tim Dettmers' blog post about [LLM.int8()](https://timdettmers.com/2022/10/16/llm-int8/).

-### Hugging Face `transformers` integration nuances
+# Which technology to use for `transformers` integration?

-Next let's discuss the specifics of the Hugging Face `transformers` integration.
-Let's look at the usage and the common culprit you may encounter while trying to set things up.
+How were these technologies incorporated into the `transformers` library?
+What were the difficulties we faced and the main techniques we employed in the integration project?
+Let's examine everything in the next sections!

-### Usage
+## How to use it in `bitsandbytes` library?

 The module responsible for the whole magic described in this blog post is called `Linear8bitLt` and you can easily import it from the `bitsandbytes` library.
-It is derived from a classic `torch.nn` Module and can be easily used and deployed in your architecture with the code described below.
+It is derived from a classic `torch.nn` Module and can be easily used and deployed in your architecture with the commands described below.

-Here is a step-by-step example of the following use case: let's say you want to convert a shallow model in int8 using `bitsandbytes`.
+Let's walk through step by step with a specific use case: let's say you want to convert a shallow model in int8 using `bitsandbytes`.

 1. First we need the correct imports below!